amphoradata/amphoradata.github.io/docs/get_started/organisation.md

 ### Customise an Organisation

-If you're the first member of your Organisation, or an Organisation administrator, then you'll can customise it.
+If you're the first member of your Organisation, or an Organisation administrator, then you can customise it.

 ### Join an existing Organisation (Team and Institution only)